wrocket/Tulip-Chess/README.md

 SQLite is used as a storage engine for opening books and similar.
 The application expects that the "sqlite3" command is available on the host system.

-The relevant source files can be obtained from http://sqlite.org.

 Principles
 ----------
 * Tulip should be reasonably self-contained.